 Refer to Workplan Template (Appendix F).
 Follow the instructions provided on the template.
-This Workplan should provide a high-level overview of the Project(s) and Spending Plans identified in the Project Narrative by describing the Overarching Goal and Primary Objective for each area.
-Upon award of grant, the Grantee will be required to provide a more detailed Workplan which will include a breakdown of specific objectives and action items required to accomplish the Overarching Goal.
+This Workplan must match the Proposed Use of Funds and Spending Plans outlined in the Project Narrative and all activities or initiatives for which funding is requested should be included.
+Upon award of the grant, the Grantee may be required to provide a more detailed Workplan to include additional information associated with the proposed activities.